 Jeff taught for thirty years in Hollywood and New York.
 He worked as a dramaturg in New York theater and taught playwriting on Broadway, presenting his innovative process to select groups of writers and executives, and did private script consultations.
-He was constantly refining his teaching and writing techniques, and then wrote the book, Writing a Great Movie: Key Tools for Successful Screenwriting.
+He was constantly refining his teaching and writing techniques, and then wrote the book bestselling, Writing a Great Movie: Key Tools for Successful Screenwriting.

 Even as the process received significant praise, Jeff knew that it would take more than seminars and classes for these complex tools to be permanently integrated into his students’ writing habits.
-So for the past three years Jeff focused exclusively on adapting and modernizing the program into a comprehensive digital apprenticeship.
+So for the past three years Jeff focused exclusively on adapting and modernizing the program into a comprehensive online writing apprenticeship.
 Scriptwriting Mastery is the result.